dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 ### `npx dbos-cloud app logs`

 **Description:**
-This command must be run from an application root directory.
-It retrieves that application's logs.
+It retrieves an application's logs.

 **Parameters:**
+- `[application-name]`: The name of the application.
+By default we obtain the application name from package.json.
+This argument overrides the package name.
 - `-l, --last <integer>`: How far back to query, in seconds from current time.
 By default, retrieve all data.

 ### `npx dbos-cloud app change-database-instance`